Kidney disease: insulin not cleared out of circulation well.

 IV electrolyte replacement can produce life-threatening complications, serious arrhythmias & phlebitis; therefore, supplementation must be carefully monitored.
 There are multiple underlying factors for electrolyte disorders in adult inpatients, including alterations in absorption, distribution, hormonal, and/or homeostatic mechanisms that can all cause disturbances.
 Treating the underlying cause and prescribing adequate therapy is essential for repletion.
 In addition, the intracellular vs. extracellular electrolyte concentrations must be considered.
 Due to distribution variances, labs may not directly correlate with true electrolyte levels.
 Therefore, continuous monitoring is essential to properly replete patients.

-Immune-mediated: Some drugs can trigger an immune response in the body, leading to the production of antibodies that attack and destroy platelets.
-This immune-mediated destruction of platelets is one of the common mechanisms in drug-induced thrombocytopenia.
-Examples of drugs associated with immune-mediated DITP include certain antibiotics (such as penicillin and sulfonamides), anti-inflammatory drugs (such as nonsteroidal anti-inflammatory drugs, or NSAIDs), and anticonvulsants.
+Immune-mediated: Certain drugs can trigger an immune response that leads to the production of antibodies targeting and destroying platelets.
+This immune-mediated destruction is a common mechanism of drug-induced thrombocytopenia (DITP).
+Examples of drugs associated with immune-mediated DITP include specific antibiotics (e.g., penicillins and sulfonamides), nonsteroidal anti-inflammatory drugs (NSAIDs), and some anticonvulsants.

-Non-immune-mediated: Other drugs can cause thrombocytopenia through non-immune mechanisms, such as direct toxicity to the bone marrow where platelets are produced.
-Chemotherapy drugs, for example, can suppress bone marrow function and lead to a decrease in platelet production.
+Non-immune-mediated: Other drugs can cause thrombocytopenia through non-immune mechanisms, such as direct toxicity to the bone marrow, where platelets are produced.
+For instance, chemotherapeutic agents can suppress bone marrow function, resulting in decreased platelet production.

 Role of Bile acids